elephantscale/es-training-new/high-performance-python/slides/About-High-Performance-Python-Class.md

 * We are grateful for the guidance offered by this book

 * "Python High Performance - Second Edition" by Gabriele Lanaro.
 Published by Packt Publishing, 2017
-* by Gabriele Lanaro himself
+* Assistance by Gabriele Lanaro himself
 * We recommend it to our students

 ---